Prince Dimitri of Yugoslavia: Life and career

 Born in Boulogne-Billancourt, France, Prince Dimitri was raised in Versailles, attending boarding schools in France and Switzerland.
 He graduated from the University of Paris with a degree in business law and moved to New York City in 1983.

 Originally pursuing a career on Wall Street, he decided to move into the field of jewellery and was offered a position in Sotheby's jewellery department, eventually rising to senior vice president.
 During his sixteen years with Sotheby's, he also became an appraiser and studied gemology.
 Prince Dimitri began designing jewellery in 1999, with a collection of gemstone cufflinks that was sold at Bergdorf Goodman and Saks Fifth Avenue.
 He also designed a line of women's jewellery for Barneys New York and Neiman Marcus.
 In 2002, he moved to the Phillips de Pury & Luxembourg auction house to head their jewellery department.
 In 2007, he and business partner Todd Morley founded the Prince Dimitri Company, which opened a salon in Manhattan.
 His jewelry has also been sold at auction by Christie's.

+Author

+Prince Dimitri wrote the Book Once Upon a Diamond, which focuses on his Families Tradition of Royal Jewels, he wriote it waith Lavina Branca Snyder, while Carolina Herrera wrote the foreword and François Curiel wrote the introduction.